 Arguably, the most important trait you can bring to a workplace conversation is attentiveness.

-For(bes) The Culture Council Member, creative communication, and DE+I expert, Anna Taylor, mentions the importance of developing active listening as a skill:
+For(bes) The Culture Council Member, creative communication, and DE+I expert, Anna Taylor, also mentioned the importance of developing active listening as a skill:

 “The best way to show you’re interested in what a coworker has to say is to practice active listening.
 Active listening is a communication skill that involves going beyond simply hearing another person’s words but also seeking to understand the meaning and engaging beyond short responses.”

-Meanwhile, Jessica Sweet turned our attention to the issue of body language, saying:
+Meanwhile, Jessica Sweet noted the importance of body language, saying:

 “It’s surprising how many people let their minds (and eyes) wander while someone else is speaking.
 Show that you’re interested by listening, keeping your eye contact appropriately on the other person, and asking relevant questions.”